axonivy-market/dmn-decision-table/README.md

 ![Condition Editing](decision-table-demo/screenshots/decisionTable_editCondition.png)

 ## Setup
-1. Download the `supplement.rules.beans-X.Y.Z-SNAPSHOT.jar` from the [latest release](https://github.com/ivy-supplements/bpm-beans/releases/latest)
+1. Download the `decision-table-*.jar`
-2. Copy the downloaded JAR into the `dropins` directory of your Axon Ivy Designer
+2. Copy the file into the `dropins` directory of your Axon Ivy Designer
+3. Start Axon Ivy Designer
 4. Open a process and use the additional beans provided in the `Rules` drawer of Process Editor palette